Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Conclusion

 \section{Conclusion}

 This work investigates the performance and complexity trade-offs in \gls{thz}-band data detection, accounting for the unique characteristics of \gls{thz} \gls{mimo} channels across different environments.
 Indoor and outdoor \gls{thz} channels are modeled using the $\alpha\mhyphen\mu$ and \gls{mg} distributions, respectively.
 The role of spatial parallelizability in reducing overall complexity is emphasized, and a channel-matrix reuse strategy is proposed for \gls{thz} wideband \gls{mimo} systems to reduce computational overhead.
-Bounds on error probability in \gls{thz} \gls{mimo} systems are derived and analyzed.
+Bounds on detection error probability in \gls{thz} \gls{mimo} systems are derived and analyzed.
 Empirical simulations under practical \gls{thz} conditions demonstrate that channel-matrix puncturing in \gls{ssd} improves performance in non-orthogonal \gls{los} and data center scenarios while incurring minimal performance loss in ill-conditioned \gls{thz} channels.
 These performance gains are achieved alongside significant complexity reduction.
-Furthermore, the complexity analysis of candidate data detectors highlights the critical trade-offs between performance, complexity, and latency for efficient baseband processing, enabling \gls{tbps} data rates in \gls{thz} communication systems.
+Furthermore, the complexity analysis of candidate data detectors highlights the critical trade-offs between performance, complexity, and latency for efficient baseband processing, towards enabling \gls{tbps} data rates in \gls{thz} communication systems.
+In addition, we quantified robustness to imperfect \gls{csi} and practical hybrid precoding/combining: LORD/SSD remained reliable under \gls{omp}/\gls{somp}/\gls{omp-dr} estimates, while ZF was more sensitive; partially connected chains with \gls{wmmse}/\gls{omp} approached the \gls{fd}/\gls{fc} references within hardware limits.
+Future work may explore incorporating MC-aware architectures and assessing their influence on estimation, hybrid design, and detection performance.